Students and Student Organizations

 - Some graduate programs may have other specific requirements.

 Courses which meet the "at Michigan Tech" requirement are defined as courses that were taken as part of a university-approved study abroad program or as courses that are listed in the course catalog and taught by Michigan Tech faculty either on campus, at field locations, or through distance learning.

-The President or the Provost and Vice President for Academic Affairs, is authorized to grant exceptions to this requirement in extraordinary individual cases.
+The President or the Provost and Senior Vice President for Academic Affairs, is authorized to grant exceptions to this requirement in extraordinary individual cases.

 Degree programs with special requirements may apply for exemptions.
 The President or the Provost, and Vice President for Academic Affairs may grant such programmatic exemptions upon recommendation of the Senate.